ystvan/theBigFatMovieApp/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-### Side infos
+## Side infos

 This single page app was made for an "HTML5 and Javascript frameworks" lecture, as a 3rd mandatory assignment.

-### The requirements were the following: "":
+## The requirements were the following:
 Your own Angular App
 The third option is to build your own WebApp.
-The only demands is:
+The only demands are:

 a) The app must have as minimum 3 Components.
 b) The app must have a Service-class and use dependency injection to inject the Service into a component.